 You have rights.
 Let us fight for them.
 You could be entitled to much more than you realize.
 Before you talk with an insurance representative, call our office and ask a Waterbury medical malpractice attorney about your options.
 Your initial consultation is completely free, and there’s no obligation whatsoever.

 No two medical malpractice cases are quite alike.
 Fortunately, the talented legal team in our office has decades of experience in aggressive and successful med-mal litigation.
 We know how to fight back against hospitals and insurance companies.
 Our eyes are always on getting clients what they deserve – and that means maximum compensation.

-An experienced Waterbury medical malpractice attorney at Berkowitz Hanna can help with any medical negligence claim, including:
+An experienced Waterbury medical malpractice attorney at Berkowitz and Hanna LLC can help with any medical negligence claim, including: